tarantool/nginx_upstream_module/README.md

 **context:** *location, location if*

-Allows redefining or appending fields to the request header passed to the tarantool proxied server.
+Allows redefining or appending fields to the request header passed to the Tarantool proxied server.
 The value can contain text, variables, and their combinations.

-Examples
+Examples:

 ```nginx
   location tnt {
     # Also tnt_pass_http_request can mix with JSON communication [[